 Are you the head of IT at an organization?
 Do you want to share your opinions on the biggest tech issues of the day?
 We'd like to invite you to become a part of TechRepublic's CIO Jury—a low-touch way to increase your influence in the tech industry.

-Here's how it works: Twice a month, you would receive an email with a Yes or No question about one of the most important issues in tech.
+Here's how it works: Once a month, you would receive an email with a Yes or No question about one of the most important issues in tech.
 The question will be posted in the subject line of the message, and all you have to do is reply Yes or No—although you can also add comments.
 It only takes a moment to respond.

 TechRepublic sends the same question to all of its CIO Jury participants at the same time, and the first 12 respondents to the message make up the "jury."
 The leaders who respond with comments also get the opportunity to be quoted in a news story about the topic in question.
 These CIO Jury articles are used to inform business decision makers about the critical trends in the field.